 The operation is performed under a general anaesthetic and usually takes about an hour.
 Your child may also have injections of local anaesthetic to help with the pain after the operation.
 Your child may be given antibiotics during the operation to reduce the risk of infection.

-Your surgeon will make a cut in the groin and find the 'hernial sac'.
+Your surgeon will make a cut on the groin and find the 'hernial sac' (see figure 3).